-Abstract-This paper is concerned with uncertainty of game outcome in Congkak and Othello.
-Firstly, an information dynamic model of uncertainty of game outcome is derived based on fluid mechanics.
-Secondly, data analyses of Congkak and Othello have been done.
-It is found that Congkak is a unique regional game in South-East Asia, while Othello is one of the most entertaining games in the globe.
+This paper is concerned with uncertainty of game outcome in Congkak and Othello.
+Firstly, information dynamic model on uncertainty of game outcome is derived based on fluid mechanics.
+Secondly, data analyses on Congkak and Othello have been done.
+It is found that Congkak is a unique regional game at South-East Asia, while Othello is one of the best game in view of entertainment in the globe.
 It is suggested that Shannon's entropy provides a measure of uncertainty of game outcome, but not itself.
 The true uncertainty is given by the present proposed model.
+Copyright © acascipub.com, all rights reserved.

-Index Terms- Uncertainty of game outcome, Information dynamic model, Congkak, Othello, Entropy, Entertainment.
+Index terms: Uncertainty of Game outcome, Information dynamic model, Congkak, Othello, Entropy, entertainment.

-I. INTRODUCTION
+I. Introduction

-A fundamental problem of information communication is that of reproducing at one point, either exactly or approximately, information selected at another point.
-Frequently the information has meaning, that is, it refers to or is correlated according to some system with certain physical or conceptual entities.
-The significant aspect is that actual information is one selected a set of possible information.
-In the present paper, the selected information is evaluation function scores in Congkak and Othello.
+The fundamental problem of information communication is that of reproducing at one point either exactly or approximately an information selected at another point.
+Frequently the information has meaning; that is, it refers to or is correlated according to some system with certain physical or conceptual entities.
+The significant aspect is that actual information is one selected a set of possible information, In the present paper, the selected information is data such as evaluation function scores either in Congkak, or in Othello.
 Information of game outcome here represents the data which is the uncertainty of game outcome.
 We consider that information is produced as the motion of particles, for stationary particles provide only trivial information.
-In this regard, it has been inferred by [1] that motion of visualized fluid particles, for example, is detected by the eye almost instantaneously through light having enormous high speed, 3×10^8 m/s, and is mapped on the retina.
-It may be evident that during this process, motion of fluid particles is transformed into that of "information particles" by light carrying the images of fluid particles.
+In this regard, it has been inferred by Solso (1994) that motion of visualized fluid particles, for example, is detected by the eye almost instantaneously through light having enormous high speed, $3x10^{10}$ cm/s, and is mapped on the retina.
+It may be evident that during this process, motion of "fluid particles" is transformed into that of "information particles" by light carrying the images of fluid particles.
 The eye and brain may work together in collecting the light reflected from the visualized fluid particles and processing the information particles, which flow in our brain.

-Shannon[2] has introduced quantities of the form
+Shannon(1948) has introduced quantities of the form

-$$\mathbf{H}(\mathbf{X}) = -\sum p_i \log p_i,$$
+$H=-\sum p_i \log p{i,i}$

 which plays a central role in information theory as a measure of information, choice or uncertainty.
-The measure H is normally called the entropy of the set of probabilities $p_1, p_2, ..., p_n$.
+The measure H is normally called the entropy of the set of probabilities $p_1, p_2, ..., p_n$ .
 The quantity H has a number of interesting properties which further substantiate it as a reasonable measure of information.
-For example, (1) H=0 if and only if all the p_i but one are zero, this one having the value of unity.
+For example, (1) H=0 if and only if all the $p_i$ but one are zero, this one having the value of unity.
 Thus, only when we are certain of the game outcome, does H vanish.
-Otherwise, H is positive, and (2) for a given n, H is a maximum and equal to log n when all situation with the p_i are equal, i.e., $\frac{1}{n}$.
-This is also intuitively the most uncertainty.
+Otherwise, H is positive, and (2) for a given n, H is a maximum and equal to log n when all the $p_i$ are equal, i.e., 1/n.
+This is also intuitively the most uncertainty situation.